 Also located on the edge of the Northern Hills, Sturgis is famous for hosting the annual Sturgis Biker Rally.
-It is one of the closest towns to sacred Bear Butte and Bear Butte State Park.
+It is one of the closest towns to Bear Butte and Bear Butte State Park.

 For peaceful outdoor adventures, spend an afternoon hiking to the top of Bear Butte.
 This geologic formation formed millions of years ago in the Black Hills.
-Additionally, Bear Butte is an extremely special and sacred mountain for many American Indian tribes.
+Bear Butte is an extremely special and sacred mountain for many American Indian tribes.

 Rapid City is the largest city on the western side of South Dakota.
-It has all your creature comforts such as the airport, chain shopping, hospitals, schools, South Dakota School of Mines & Technology, and the Dinosaur Park.
+It has all your creature comforts, such as the airport, chain shopping, hospitals, schools, South Dakota School of Mines & Technology, and the Dinosaur Park.